Libya car bomb hits French embassy, wounds guards

 A large part of the wall around the compound collapsed.
 Office cabinets lay scattered on the ground and water from a burst pipe ran down the street.
 Cars had been blown apart.

-One neighbour said his young daughter was taken to hospital after she was hit by a falling piece of masonry at home.
+One neighbor said his young daughter was taken to hospital after she was hit by a falling piece of masonry at home.
 Fabius said two local people had been treated for injuries.

 "I was woken by a long explosion.
 I went to my front door and found that it had blasted out," said Osama al-Alam, who lives next door to the embassy.
 "I went into the street and saw smoke everywhere.
 We heard shooting and went inside the house."

-Deputy Prime Minister Awad al-Barasi said at the scene: "We are at a critical stage and there are some who want to destabilise Libya ...
+Deputy Prime Minister Awad al-Barasi said at the scene: "We are at a critical stage and there are some who want to destabilize Libya ...
 This will not stop us moving forward."

 Interior Minister Ashour Shuail said a diplomatic security force, long promised by Libya, would be active within days.